 THE RINNS OF ISLAY

 Recorded in Glasgow Royal Concert Hall with the Royal Scottish National Orchestra with PARMA Recordings.
 David Watkin, Conductor.
 Released 2022, Navona Records.
+Awarded in the 2022 Global Music Awards.

 Join the RSNO for a musical journey around the coastal shores of the Inner Hebridean island of Islay, home to my grandparents and generations before.
 Known for its rich terrain, complex climate, and peaty whisky, Islay’s stunning natural environment served as the creative inspiration for the work.